Wabash City Schools

 Recognizing that students must feel safe before they can learn effectively, Wabash City Schools has a partnership with the City of Wabash to have a School Resource Officer in our schools every day.
 In addition to the physical security this officer provides our students, staff and families, our SRO also works to build positive relationships with our students and families.

 Wabash City Schools believes that the 3 R’s are the bedrock of all learning.
 Building relationships with all students is key to building the foundation upon which students will learn best.
 All Wabash Middle School and Wabash High School students are provided a home room teacher.

 Wabash City Schools believes in personalization of education.
 Because of this belief, we are a 1:1 computing school and look to build individual education plans for each and every child.
 We design programming to support the success of all students.
-Every student beginning in 6th grade will begin a digital college and career portfolio that will encourage individual goal setting and occupational identity building.
 Wabash City Schools is one of a few SAT School Day schools in the State of Indiana.
-All students are provided the PSAT in their freshman through junior year and the SAT will be provided (at no cost) to all juniors and seniors.
+All students are provided the PSAT in their 8th grade through junior year and the SAT will be provided (at no cost) to all juniors and seniors.
 Moreover, we build relationships within and surrounding our community.
-Relationships with our Wabash County YMCA, Community Foundation of Wabash County, Vincennes University, Manchester University, and local businesses help create greater educational opportunities for all of our students.
+Relationships with our Wabash County YMCA, Community Foundation of Wabash County, Ivy Tech, Manchester University, and local businesses help create greater educational opportunities for all of our students.